-Projects are long term plans we are working on that either haven't quite solidified or are still a work in progress.
-Once completed these project become part of our growing Programs Catalog.
+Projects are programs we are working on that either haven't quite solidified or are still a work in progress.
+Once completed these projects become part of our growing Programs Catalog.

-Vintage Video & Media Editing: The Then & Now of media Post-Production
+Vintage Video Editing: The Then & Now of media Post-Production

-Given that the smallest computer available in the 1960s had a price tag of $18,000 ($140,000 in today's dollars), required a small cargo van to move (by the time you included interface terminal, storage, and output), and had RAM measured in 12 bit word lengths (24 total characters), how did computer games work in the Age of Aquarius?
-The answer is that they used mechanical equivalents of the same Boolean logic and Binary systems that run today's computers.
-This program will explore several of the most popular 'computer' games of the period and provide hands on playtime with them.
+Given that the smallest computer available in the 1960s had a price tag of $18,000 ($140,000 in today's dollars), required a small cargo van to move (by the time you included interface terminal, storage, and output), and had RAM measured in 12 bit word lengths (24 total characters), how did home computer coding and games work in the Age of Aquarius?
+The answer is that they used mechanical and basic electrical equivalents of the same Boolean logic and Binary systems that run today's computers.
+This program will explore several of the most popular coding tools and games of the period and provide hands-on play with them.

-The oldest and most basic components of even the most complex mechanical machines: Wheels, Axles, Inclined Planes, Levers, Pulleys, and Screws.
-At their heart they use mechanical advantage to multiply force to do work.
+The oldest and simplest components behind even the most complex mechanical machines are: Wheels, Axles, Inclined Planes, Levers, Pulleys, and Screws.
+Like all machines, at their heart they use mechanical advantage to multiply force to do work.
 They also happen to be the building blocks of the brilliant designs of Rube Goldberg, master of needlessly complex, light-hearted contraptions that accomplish the silliest of tasks.
-We'll learn how to analyze and construct our own simple and compound machines from cardboard and other basic materials and combine them into our own Rube Goldberg contraptions.
+We'll learn how to analyze and construct our own simple and compound machines from cardboard and other basic materials and then combine them into our own Rube Goldberg designs.

-Drawing Machines: The Unexpected Intersect of Art & Engineering
+Drawing Machines: An Intersect of Art & Engineering

 Delve into this playful exploration of how artists and engineers have sought to capture the the most human of all activities - Art.
 Study past and present mechanical attempts to capture the artistic process in the operations of simple and complex machines before building your own art-making automation.